 The Techy Green Thumb Starter Kit: 5 Crops Anyone Can Grow for RGV Food Sovereignty

 Today, let’s simplify the process.
-We’re going to focus on five crops that are perfect for beginners.
+We’re going to focus on five crops that are perfect for beginners: Potatoes, Onions, Cucumbers, Jalapeños, and Tomatoes.
 They are forgiving, rewarding, and the absolute best way to start your journey toward food sovereignty.

 1. Potatoes: The Foundation